 Is there a hairless Siamese cat?

-The Peterbald is a cross between an Oriental (a cat with the Siamese body type but non-pointed) and a Don Sphynx.
+The Peterbald is a cross between an oriental shorthair (a cat with the Siamese body type but non-pointed) and a Don sphynx.
 The Peterbald occurs in all colours, including pointed.

 Are Siamese cats high-maintenance?

 As far as physical care, the Siamese is no more high maintenance than any other shorthaired breed.
-A weekly brush is enough to remove loose hairs as well as providing adequate dental care.
+A weekly brush is enough to remove loose hairs as well as provide adequate dental care.

 The Siamese forms close bonds with their human family, which includes plenty of human interaction and do have higher emotional needs than other breeds.

 Siamese cats are extremely vocal and will share their opinion with their human family if it is asked for or not.
 Most people who choose a Siamese do so knowing that they are adopting a talkative cat.